danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/SkinTones-Article.md

     @PageColor(blue)
 }

-KeyboardKit defines skin tone variations for all supported emojis:
+``Emoji`` has skin tone-specific properties that define skin tone variants for all supported emojis:

 ```swift
 Emoji("👍").hasSkinToneVariants     // true